w3c/wai-curricula/README.md

 > [!IMPORTANT]
-> This repository has been archived 15 July 2024.
+> This repository has been archived 8 August 2024.
 >
 > [Curricula on Web Accessibility](https://www.w3.org/WAI/curricula) resource is now edited in the [wai-website](https://github.com/w3c/wai-website) repository.